ItsiW/VILF/places/good-to-eat-dumplings.md

 value: 2
 ---

 This is a very tasty Taiwanese spot with a lot of vegan options (nearly half the menu).
 Great outdoor patio with lots of seating.
-The Spicy Noodles, Tofu Wontons w/ Chili Vinegar, and Taiwanese Golden Kimchi were highlights.
+The **Spicy Noodles**, **Tofu Wontons w/ Chili Vinegar**, and **Taiwanese Golden Kimchi** were highlights.